 A bird servant of the god Alom.
 His name means `Face Gouger' and he participated in the destruction of the inferior human beings of the second creation attempt by tearing out their eyes.

-The Yucatec Maya term for the underworld which corresponds to the Quiche Maya word `Metnal'.
+The Quiche Maya term for the underworld which corresponds to the Yucatec Maya word `Metnal'.
 The name means `Place of Fright' and was thought to be populated by the Xibalbans who were dark, secretive, dangerous and hostile to human beings.
 At death, the soul of the individual had to pass through Xibalba before reaching paradise and, if that soul were particularly unfit, would remain in Xibalba at the mercy of various deities like Cizen for an eternity.
 At the same time, however, it should be noted that a number of the Lords of Xibalba are associated with regeneration and re-birth and in no way should Xibalba be equated with the Christian concept of hell.

 Xumucane and Xpiayoc